avinetworks/avi-helm-charts/docs/faq.md

 AKO does a best effort of detecting some of these conditions by printing them in logs.
 A sample log statement looks like this:

 `key: Ingress/default/ingress2, msg: Duplicate entries found for hostpath default/ingress2: foo.com/foo in ingresses: ["default/ingress1"]`

+#### What happens to static routes if the kubernetes nodes are rebooted/shutdown?

+AKO programs a static route for every node IP and the POD CIDR associated with it.
+Even though node state changes to `NotReady` in kubernetes this configuration is stored in the node object and does not change when the node rebooted/shutdown.

+Hence AKO will not remove the static routes until the kubernetes node is completely removed from the cluster.